Ojo Taylor

-Joey "Ojo" Taylor is an American bassist, vocalist and keyboardist.
-He is best known for his work with the Christian rock band Undercover.
+Joey "Ojo" Taylor is an American bassist, vocalist and keyboardist, best known for his work with the Christian rock band Undercover.
 He produced and was a studio musician for Nobody Special, the stage name for his brother, Pat "Nobody" Taylor.

 Taylor co-owned the Brainstorm Artists International record label with songwriter and Adam Again front man, Gene Eugene.
 He received his MBA from the University of California, Los Angeles and MM from California State University, Fullerton.
 He teaches History of Rock, Artist Management, songwriting, Marketing of Recorded Music, Legal Aspects of Music Industry and Entrepreneurship at James Madison University in Harrisonburg, Virginia.
-He is now a self-proclaimed atheist.
+He performed twice in 2022 at concerts and is scheduled for one in Nashville in 2023.